riomat13/simple-mapreduce/README.md

 ## <a name="4-performance"></a>4 Performance

-To check the performance, tested with simple word counting task described in "Execution example" section with small text dataset.
+To check the performance, tested with simple word counting task described in "Execution example" section with publicly available dataset.
-The dataset is consisted of random texts with 12000 files (2000 original texts with copying), in total 16M words.
+The dataset used in this performance testing is "Large Movie Review Dataset"[\[3\]](#ref3) ([link](https://ai.stanford.edu/~amaas/data/sentiment/)) which consists of 25,000 files for training, 25,000 files for testing and 50,000 unlabeled files.

-The data size is in total 93.4 MB.
+The data size is in total 132.0 MB.

+### 4.1 Preprocessing

+In order to utilize parallel processing, merged several files into a file by following rules:

+  - make groups in each group(train/test) and each category(pos/neg/unsup)
+  - group files by the first letter (e.g. `1*.txt` will be group 1)

+In short, files in pos groups in train dataset starting with "5" is going to be `train_pos_5.txt`, therefore, some files has large size, and some are small such as starting with "0".

+Now, in total, there are 50 files (pos/neg/unsup in train and pos/neg in test with 10 files each).

+### 4.2 Environment
 For testing, following two machines are used.

   - Ubuntu 20.04, Intel Xeon E5-1620, 16GB RAM (Master, Workers)